 Johns Hopkins University Acceptance Rate

-And while some courses receive higher applicants than others, John Hopkins University has judged all applicants equally using the same acceptance rate.
-So no student is expected to feel one course is more accessible.
+And while some courses receive higher applicants than others, John Hopkins University has been maintained to assess all applicants in the same manner.
+So no student is expected to feel one course is more accessible than the other.

 Preparing for John Hopkins University